root-foundation/root/README.md

 Over time, value became concentrated in companies, not transactions.
 We can observe this by seeing how the most valuable companies in the world are valued far more than the sum of their transactions (revenue).

-Similarly, in a post AI world with extreme outcomes, value will become concentrated in personal tokens.
+Similarly, in a post AGI world with extreme outcomes, value will become concentrated in personal tokens.
 A personal token will be valued far more than the sum of the values of its equities in companies _(recall: a personal token’s value is grounded in its equities in companies and other personal tokens)_.

 ## Personal tokens will eat the world